eclipse/paho.mqtt.rust/README.md

     - _AsyncClient_ and _Token_ objects are now just _Arc_ wrappers around inner structs making it easy to clone and pass references around.

 - **Internal Cleanup**
+    - Updated to wrap Paho C v1.3.1 which has a number of important bug fixes.
     - Moved `Tokens` into their own source file.
     - Consolidated persistence internals into `UserPersistence` struct.
     - Created a new `ResponseOptions` struct to manage the details of the C `MQTTAsync_responseOptions` objects.